chrissm23/ParallelKDEpy/docs/source/api.md

 (api)=
 # API Reference

-This section provides an overview of the API of [ParallelKDEpy](https://github.com/chrissm23/ParallelKDE) as well as other tools avaiable in the package.
+This section provides an overview of the API of [ParallelKDEpy](https://github.com/chrissm23/ParallelKDE) as well as other tools available in the package.
 For more detailed information, please refer to the documentation of [ParallelKDE.jl](https://github.com/chrissm23/ParallelKDE.jl).

 ## Grids